slimphp/PHP-View/README.md

 // $response will now contain "<body>value</body>" the rendered view template inside layout
 ```
-Please note, the $content is special variable use inside layouts to render the wrapped view and should not be set
+Please note, the $content is special variable used inside layouts to render the wrapped view and should not be set
 in your view paramaters.

 ## Disabling Layouts
-If you don't want to make use of layouts, you can opt by simply passing false to `render` method.
+If you don't want to make use of layouts, you can opt out by simply passing false to `render` method.
 ```php
 $templateVariables = ['title' => 'Title'];